14 Top-Rated Midwestern Weekend Getaways

 Another day should include Comerica Park, where you can take in a Detroit Tigers baseball game and enjoy the Ferris wheel, museum, and other attractions on the grounds.

 Round out the weekend at the beautiful Belle Isle Park.
-This Michigan state park is one of the best attractions in the city, with a botanical garden, aquarium, and nearly 1000 acres of green space.
+This Michigan state park is one of the best attractions in Detroit, with a botanical garden, aquarium, and nearly 1000 acres of green space.

 More Related Articles on PlanetWare.com